Cart0

 New York City

-This recipe was shared by Sasha Shor.
-Read more about her family in "The Russian Picnic Tradition a Family Smuggled Out of the USSR" and try her recipes for salat iz riddiski (radish salad), okroshka (chilled kefir soup), and kislyi arbuz (fermented pickled watermelon).
+Read more about Sasha's family in "The Russian Picnic Tradition a Family Smuggled Out of the USSR" and try her recipes for salat iz riddiski (radish salad), okroshka (chilled kefir soup), and kislyi arbuz (fermented pickled watermelon).

 Ingredients